 PCOS directly affects female fertility, and makes getting pregnant and having a healthy pregnancy with no complications much more difficult.

 Keto has been shown to have a very positive effect on PCOS, helping many women manage their symptoms better and enjoy an overall better quality of life, by lowering weight, fasting insulin, and reducing their free testosterone levels (2).

 The last part is essential, as normalizing testosterone levels is essential for ovulating, and thus, for being able to conceive.

 A healthy, low-carb diet might be what is needed to actually get pregnant.
 Although more research is necessary, studies have already demonstrated that the ketogenic diet can stabilize fertility hormones and improve your chances of getting pregnant (3).

-Is it okay to follow keto diet during your pregnancy?
+Is it okay to follow the keto diet during your pregnancy?

 Sometimes well-meaning family members will tell you that during your pregnancy you shouldn’t limit anything and that you should eat whatever you desire.

 While it’s definitely not a good idea to eat in a caloric deficit during pregnancy (which is stressful for your body and might deprive you and the baby of important micronutrients), there is no need to succumb to all of your cravings, either, and spend your pregnancy gobbling down junk food, for example.